BestReviews is reader-supported and may earn an affiliate commission. Details

 Subscribing to internet service through a cable provider can entail a whole new set of fees in addition to your base subscription price.
 Most notably, there are rental fees for the cable modem and router that can add $100 or more per year to your cable bill.
 Over the service life of this equipment, a cable subscriber could shell out hundreds of dollars.
 What’s more, the modem and router often aren’t the latest models, so not only are they prone to breaking down sooner than expected, they may not be able to properly handle a high-speed internet connection.

 A cable modem-router combo is a highly efficient setup.
 It receives a data signal from the cable provider via a coaxial cable running from a nearby network node to the device.
 That data signal is processed by the cable modem and delivered wirelessly throughout the house via its onboard WiFi transmitter.
-It’s important, before making a purchase, to make sure a particular gateway would deliver optimum performance for your particular internet setup.
+It’s important, before making a purchase, to make sure a particular cable-modem router would deliver optimum performance for your particular internet setup.